- Seattle Dance Advance

 Hotel Accommodations/Discount Hotel Block

 The Seattle Dance Advance Team will be arranging for a limited number of discounted hotel rooms for dancers and their families traveling from a distance.
 You’ll want to make your reservation early.
-Watch for details to be announced her by February 1.

 For other hotel recommendations close to the studios where the program will be held, go to Downtown Seattle Hotels.